17 Top Things To Do in Kuala Lumpur

 Final thoughts on Kuala Lumpur

-While I wouldn't consider Kuala Lumpur a favorite city, I was surprised by just how much there is to do in this diverse metropolis.
+While we wouldn't consider Kuala Lumpur a favorite city, we were both surprised by just how much there is to do in this diverse metropolis.

-One thing I’ve learned time and time again is that a country is not defined by its capital city.
-Kuala Lumpur is just a small piece that makes up Malaysia, and I can’t wait to return someday to see a bit more of this country.
+One thing we’ve learned time and time again is that a country is not defined by its capital city.
+Kuala Lumpur is just a small piece that makes up Malaysia, and we can’t wait to return someday to see a bit more of this country.